Euro Soccer Company conforms to the requirements of the Data Protection Act, 1998.

 Customer information obtained from orders will be stored for up to an infinite time unless the individual has requested the removal of such details.
 It is likely that after a period of 5 years without contact M3C Sports will remove and destroy this data.

-Email addresses stored for marketing purposes will remain in use for an infinite time unless the customer specifically asks to opt out of communications.
+Email addresses stored (from orders up to 01 January 2018) for marketing purposes will remain in use for an infinite time unless the customer specifically asks to opt out of communications (in customer checkout).

 M3C Sports / Euro Soccer Company can provide records for all data acquisition.